Updated: May 23, 2022

 Connecticut State Paid Family and Medical Leave Act (PFMLA)

-You need to withhold one half of one percent (0.5%) of each employee’s taxable wages up to the Social Security contribution base ($142,800 in 2021).
-While you must begin withholding from employees’ paychecks for the PFMLA as of Jan.
-1, 2021, no benefits will be paid to employees before Jan.
+You need to withhold one half of one percent (0.5%) of each employee’s taxable wages up to the Social Security contribution base ($147,000 in 2022).
+Withholding from employees’ paychecks for the PFMLA began on Jan.
+1, 2021, and benefits are paid to employees as of Jan.
 1, 2022.

 Write Those Paychecks!